A little art and science:

 We start by bringing in only the finest specialty coffee beans from around the world.
 Then, hand roasting in small batches, we craft our beans through the roasting process using our senses, not computers like some roasters.

-Hand roasting on 2 drum roasters, a Toper 30kg and a Probat 12kg, Master Roaster, Rob Price, and Associate Roaster, Elise Weder, monitor each roast from beginning to end, constantly observing the distinct colour changes and aromas.
-They listen for the two distinct cracks as moisture and gases are forced out of the bean.
+Master Roaster Rob Price, and an Associate Roaster, monitor each roast from beginning to end.
+They hand roast batches on 2 drum roasters, a Toper 30kg and a Probat 12kg, constantly observing the distinct colour changes and aromas.
+During the process, they listen for the two distinct cracks as moisture and gases are forced out of the bean.
 This is where the art and craftsmanship bring out the wonderful aromatics and fullest flavours of each of our coffees.

 It is our roasters’ job to use their senses to know when beans flavour virtues are reached in the roast process.
 The roaster must monitor the roast by the second, as the colour changes through the carmelization of the bean rapidly at the end of the roast.